 To date we have not incurred costs to defend lawsuits or settle claims related to these indemnification obligations.
 If any of our indemnification obligations is triggered, we may incur substantial liabilities.
 Because the obligated amount under these agreements is not explicitly stated, the overall maximum amount of the obligations cannot be reasonably estimated.
-No liabilities have been recorded for these obligations on our Consolidated Balance Sheets as of March 31, 2010 or December 31, 2009.
+No liabilities have been recorded for these obligations on our Consolidated Balance Sheets as of June 30, 2010 or December 31, 2009.

-Note 5 - License and Collaboration Agreements
+Note 5-License and Collaboration Agreements

 We have entered into various license agreements and collaborative research and development agreements with pharmaceutical and biotechnology companies.
 Under these arrangements, we are entitled to receive license fees, upfront payments, milestone payments when and if certain development or regulatory milestones are achieved, and/or reimbursement for research and development activities.
 All of our research and development agreements are generally cancelable by our partners without significant financial penalty to the partner.
-Our costs of performing these services are included in Research and development expense.
+Our costs of performing these services are included in Research and development expense in the accompanying Condensed Consolidated Statements of Operations.